wp-plugins/wp-survey-and-poll/readme.txt

 = How many questions can I add? =

 Free version offers one question per survey, [unlimited questions is the feature of the PRO version](http://codecanyon.net/item/modal-survey-wordpress-feedbacks-polls-plugin/6533863?ref=pantherius "Modal Survey for WordPress").

+= How can I export the survey? =

+You can export the survey to PDF, XML, JSON, CSV and XLS with the [PRO version](http://codecanyon.net/item/modal-survey-wordpress-feedbacks-polls-plugin/6533863?ref=pantherius "Modal Survey for WordPress").

 == Upgrade Notice ==